Touring Tuscany By Car and the Drive Back to England via Switzerland, France, Luxembourg and Belgium

 The Fortress at Sarzana

 The hop on hop off Ferry to the Villages of the Cinque Terre

 We parked up at the small station at Aulla and took a train to La Spezia, where we boarded a hop-on ferry for a trip to the five villages that are part of the Cinque Terre National Park—a rugged area of coastline on the Italian Riviera.
 We hopped off at Riomaggiore, Manarola, and Vernazza, where the walk from the boat to the village is a narrow, precipitous and slippery ledge at the bottom of the cliff.
 When we later tried to re-board the ferry at Riomaggiore we found that the service had been canceled due to the choppy sea.
 Road access to the Cinq Terre villages is poor.
 We had no other choice than to take a short walk through the tunnel that leads to the railway station and travel back to La Spezia on the train.

 Riomaggiore From the SeaClick thumbnail to view full-size

 Aulla to Zebrugge via the Gotthard Tunnel

-We stayed in Italy for eight days and travelled home with our hostess by car and ferry.
-Our journey took us through countries which are signed up to the Schengen Agreement and through Switzerland, which has a a border agreement with the EU.
+After eight days exploring this delightful and rural part of Italy we set out on a car journey across five countries, heading for the English Channel and an overnight ferry to Hull.
+Our journey took us through countries which are signed up to the Schengen Agreement and through Switzerland, which has a border agreement with the EU.
 These countries eliminated border controls with other member States to make travel within the EU easier for EU citizens.
-Nowadays temporary checks are in place at some borders, due to the migration crisis.

 A Car Trip From Aulla in Tuscany to Zeebrugge in Belgium